dag-andersen/argocd-diff-preview/README.md

 #### File Regex

-Alternatively, use the `--file-regex` argument to limit rendering to manifests whose file paths match a regular expression.
+Alternatively, use the `--file-regex` option to limit rendering to manifests whose file paths match a regular expression.
 This is helpful when rendering changes from specific teams or directories.

 *Example:*